How Physics Textbooks Embed Meaning in the Equals Sign: Categories

 As with most disciplines, physics uses careful definitions to constrain ideas to narrow and specific uses.
-The equals sign mediates this definition in mathematical expressions through an operational articulation ``is never not''.
+The equal sign mediates this definition in mathematical expressions through an operational articulation ``is always''.
 For example, the equation (here and henceforth we omit vector signs for simplicity) defines the inertial mass $m$ as the ratio of net force to resulting acceleration.
-This definition is never not true in the context of mechanics.
+This definition is always true in the context of mechanics.
 A variation of the definition is used to define a mathematical formalism:

 The order in which an equation is read is important.
-Rittle--Johnson \cite{rittle1998} has found that elementary-school children read all equations left-to-right, whereas physicists read in specific directions depending on their contextual use.
-Definitional equations read left-to-right: ``inertial mass is defined as the ratio of net force to acceleration'' and ``the derivative is defined as the limit...''
+Rittle--Johnson~\cite{rittle1998} has found that elementary-school children read all equations left-to-right, whereas physicists read in specific directions depending on their contextual use.
+Definitional equations are read left-to-right: ``inertial mass is defined as the ratio of net force to acceleration'' and ``the derivative is defined as the limit...''